 It’s perhaps easy to think that nature should just be ‘left alone’ but many forests need to be actively managed to enhance their biodiversity.
 This is because many of our forests were actually shaped by man's practises over centuries meaning that the ecology they support is dependent on those conditions being sustained.
 Forest management must take a long view and our commitment spans decades.

 The diversification of woodland is a vital element of enhancing biodiversity and wildlife habitats.
 Among the many methods to support this, trees can be coppiced and thinned so that sunlight can reach the forest floor stimulating natural regeneration, and the mix of new native trees is carefully considered and planned.
 In addition, a network of well managed rides and glades within a forest provide crucial additional habitat and biodiversity.
-Alongside ecological management trails are managed and signposted, and recreational facilities are provided to ensure both people and nature can thrive alongside one another.
-The income and support we provide helps Forestry England to manage Britain' forests on behalf of us all.
+Alongside ecological management, trails are managed and signposted, and recreational facilities are provided to ensure both people and nature can thrive alongside one another.
+The income and support we provide helps Forestry England, Forest and Land Scotland, and Natural Resources Wales manage Britain' forests on behalf of us all.

 Woodland management in action at Blackwood Forest